 Often, CRM software is used by salespeople who are out on the road.
-They might spend half their day traveling to a sales lead and the other half of the day in a meeting before somehow finding time to prepare for another two sales meetings the very next day.
-Due to their busy schedule, they often haven’t got time to sit around entering what they’ve done into a CRM system as they’re already focusing on what they are going to do next.
+Busy people.
+They might spend half their day traveling to a meeting and the other half of the day in it.
+Then, somehow, they find time to prepare for another two sales meetings the next day.
+Due to their busy schedule, they often haven’t got time to sit around entering what they’ve done into a CRM system.
+They are already focusing on what they are going to do next.

 It sounds obvious, but one way to get around this is to make sure entering meeting notes into the CRM system is a planned part of your team’s routine.

 A company I previously worked for had a policy whereby you had to type your meeting notes within 48 hours of the meeting, record them on the CRM system and email them to relevant management.

 Doing so didn’t actually take much time at all, the only difficult part was getting into the habit, which happened relatively quickly anyway.